César Award for Best Original Screenplay

 The César Award for Best Original Screenplay (César du meilleur scénario original) is an award presented by the Académie des Arts et Techniques du Cinéma.
-It was initially awarded from 1983 to 1985, and then awarded again in 2006, when the original category (César Award for Best Writing) was split into two awards, the other being César Award for Best Adaptation.
+It was initially awarded from 1983 to 1985, and then awarded again in 2006, when the original category (César Award for Best Original Screenplay or Adaptation) was split into two awards, the other being César Award for Best Adaptation.

+Winners and Nominees

 1980s

-The César Award for Best Writing was awarded from 1986 to 2005.
+The César Award for Best Original Screenplay or Adaptation was awarded from 1986 to 2005.